-This is a common question that Trustees in Bankruptcy receive from friends, family, fellow professionals, and clients alike.
+This is a common question that Licensed Insolvency Trustee’s receive from friends, family, fellow professionals, and clients alike.

 “But Steve, if the debtor can’t afford to pay their creditors, how can they afford to pay you?”